Grafton Notch State Park and Mahoosuc Public Lands

 • Goose Eye Mountain (via the Wright Trail) — An arduous 4.6 miles to a peak nearly 4,000 feet high, with the second half being quite a bit steeper than the first half.
 The first 2.5 miles is a lovely walk unto itself, as it hews closely to Goose Eye Brook and its many cascades and pools.
 You come to exposed ridge at 3.1 miles.

-• Grafton Notch Loop — The complete loop is just under 39 miles.
+• Grafton Notch Loop (Western side) — The complete loop is just under 39 miles.
 I’ve just done the western side (or southern side, depending on how you squint at the map), which is shorter than the other side at 16.3 miles.
 It includes the two peaks of Old Speck Mountain and Sunday River Whitecap.
 Sunday River Whitecap is glorious!
 Old Speck has nice views from a tower.

 • Baldpate Mountain (much of this trail is in Mahoosuc Public Lands) — A fabulous ~8.6-mile there-and-back trail that encompasses West and East Peaks of Baldpate, with amazing views from East Peak, elevation ~3,812 feet.)